pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 ```python
 count = pm.Binomial('count', n=10, p=p, shape=10)
 ```
 to generate posterior prediction.
 However, if the new RV added to the model is a discrete variable it can cause weird turbulence to the trace.
-You can see [issue #1990](https://github.com/pymc-devs/pymc3/issues/1990) for related discussion.
+You can see [issue #1990](https://github.com/pymc-devs/pymc/issues/1990) for related discussion.

 +++

 ## Final remarks

 In this notebook, most of the parameter conventions (e.g., using `tau` when defining a Normal distribution) and choice of priors are strictly matched with the original code in `Winbugs` or `Stan`.
 However, it is important to note that merely porting the code from one probabilistic programming language to the another is not necessarily the best practice.
-The aim is not just to run the code in `PyMC3`, but to make sure the model is appropriate so that it returns correct estimates, and runs efficiently (fast sampling).
+The aim is not just to run the code in `PyMC`, but to make sure the model is appropriate so that it returns correct estimates, and runs efficiently (fast sampling).

-For example, as [@aseyboldt](https://github.com/aseyboldt) pointed out [here](https://github.com/pymc-devs/pymc3/pull/2080#issuecomment-297456574) and [here](https://github.com/pymc-devs/pymc3/issues/1924#issue-215496293), non-centered parametrizations are often a better choice than the centered parametrizations.
+For example, as [@aseyboldt](https://github.com/aseyboldt) pointed out [here](https://github.com/pymc-devs/pymc/pull/2080#issuecomment-297456574) and [here](https://github.com/pymc-devs/pymc/issues/1924#issue-215496293), non-centered parametrizations are often a better choice than the centered parametrizations.
 In our case here, `phi` is following a zero-mean Normal distribution, thus it can be left out in the beginning and used to scale the values afterwards.
 Often, doing this can avoid correlations in the posterior (it will be slower in some cases, however).

 Another thing to keep in mind is that models can be sensitive to choices of prior distributions; for example, you can have a hard time using Normal variables with a large sd as prior.
 Gelman often recommends Cauchy or StudentT (*i.e.*, weakly-informative priors).
 More information on prior choice can be found on the [Stan wiki](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations).

 There are always ways to improve  code.
-Since our computational graph with `pm.Model()` consist of `theano` objects, we can always do `print(VAR_TO_CHECK.tag.test_value)` right after the declaration or computation to check the shape.
+Since our computational graph with `pm.Model()` consist of `aesara` objects, we can always do `print(VAR_TO_CHECK.tag.test_value)` right after the declaration or computation to check the shape.
-For example, in our last example, as suggested by [@aseyboldt](https://github.com/pymc-devs/pymc3/pull/2080#issuecomment-297456574) there seem to be a lot of correlation in the posterior.
+For example, in our last example, as suggested by [@aseyboldt](https://github.com/pymc-devs/pymc/pull/2080#issuecomment-297456574) there seem to be a lot of correlation in the posterior.
 That probably slows down NUTS quite a bit.
 As a debugging tool and guide for reparametrization you can look at the singular value decomposition of the standardized samples from the trace – basically the eigenvalues of the correlation matrix.
 If the problem is high dimensional you can use stuff from `scipy.sparse.linalg` to only compute the largest singular value:

 ```python
 from scipy import linalg, sparse